stacks-archive/blockstack-browser/packages/connect/README.md

 - `vaultUrl`: The URL you'd like to use for authentication.
 Only necessary when developing the authentication app.
 - `sendToSignIn`: defaults to `false`.
 Whether the user should go straight to the 'sign in' flow.
 - `appDetails`: an optional object which includes `appName: string` and `appIcon: string`.
 This will speed up the process of loading your app's information during onboarding.
+- `userSession`: Optionally, pass a `UserSession` instance to use for authentication.
+If it's not passed, `@blockstack/connect` will create one for you.